nandorojo/react-doorman/readme.md

 v1 requires Firebase 8.

-v2 (alpha) comes with headless mode, to allow users to customize usage for Firebase Web v9, and react-native-firebase.
+v2 (alpha) comes with headless mode, to allow users to customize usage for react-native-firebase.

+To use with Firebase v9, you need v3.

-Firebase v9 example usage with Doorman v2:
+Firebase v9 example usage with Doorman v3:

 ```js
 // App.js